 - Functional defects, like overactive bladder and urinary incontinence, tend to lead to recurrent infections.[7]

-- Recurrent urinary tract infections may be commonly seen in sexually active women without any identifiable structural abnormality or another predisposing condition.
+- Recurrent UTIs are commonly seen in sexually active women without any identifiable structural abnormality or another predisposing condition.

-- Several other lesions may predispose to recurrent UTIs, including intraluminal (bladder stones, neoplasms, indwelling catheters, stents, foreign bodies), intramural (ureteral stenosis/strictures), and extramural lesions (inflammatory mass, fibrosis, extrinsic mass effect, or neoplasm).[8]
+- Several other lesions may predispose to recurrent UTIs, including intraluminal (bladder stones, neoplasms, indwelling catheters, stents, foreign bodies), intramural (ureteral stenosis/strictures), and extramural (inflammatory mass, fibrosis, extrinsic mass effect, or neoplasm) lesions.

-Immunodeficiency typically does not lead to isolated recurrent UTIs.
+Immunodeficiency alone typically does not lead to isolated recurrent UTIs.

 Epidemiology

-Approximately one in three women suffers an uncomplicated urinary tract infection (UTI) before the age of 24.[9]
-The lifetime prevalence of at least one symptomatic UTI in women has been estimated to be over 50%, with about 26% of women demonstrating a recurrence during six months of follow-up after treatment of initial UTI.[10]
-In a study in the primary care setting, 53% of women aged more than 55 years, and 36% of younger women, reported a recurrence within 1 year.[1]
+Approximately 1 in 3 women have an uncomplicated UTI before the age of 24.
+The lifetime prevalence of at least 1 symptomatic UTI in women is estimated to be over 50%, with about 26% of women demonstrating a recurrence during 6 months of follow-up after treatment of the initial UTI.
+In a study in the primary care setting, 53% of women who were 55 and older and 36% of younger women reported a recurrence within 1 year.[1]

 Pathophysiology

-Recurrent urinary tract infections are usually new infections with different bacterial organisms.
-(If the organism continues to be the same, this is a relapsing infection and suggests an inadequately treated source such as an abscess, urinary stone, or prostatitis.)
-The source of these recurrent infections is the same as for any simple cystitis.
+Recurrent UTIs usually involve new infections with different bacterial organisms.
+If the infection persists after treatment, this may indicate an untreated source, such as an abscess, urinary stone, or prostatitis.
+The source of these recurrent infections is the same as any uncomplicated cystitis.
 Typically, the rectal bacterial flora contaminates the periurethral area and urethra.
-From there, bacteria can easily ascend and reach the bladder.
-Research demonstrates a complex relationship between the intestinal, vaginal, and urinary microbiome, which is not well understood.[11]
+Bacteria can quickly ascend and reach the bladder.
+Research indicates a complex and poorly understood relationship between the microbiomes of the intestines, vagina, and urinary tract.[10]
+Three-quarters of recurrent UTIs are caused by Escherichia coli.
+Other commonly found organisms include Enterococcus faecalis, Klebsiella, Proteus mirabilis, or Staphylococcus.[11]

-- Any spermicide use within the previous year, especially if used with a diaphragm
+- Any spermicide use within the previous year, primarily with a diaphragm

 - Atrophic vaginitis